-which takes a PDF array pdf and uses the splitting matrices in dglap\h to evolve it from scale Q\init to scale Q\end.
-By default the renormalisation to factorisation scale ratio is muR\Q = 1.0 and the number of loops in the evolution is the same as was used for the running coupling (the nloop optional argument makes it possible to override this choice).
-Variable flavour-number switching takes place at the pole masses (maybe one day this restriction will be lifted) as associated with the coupling.
+which takes a PDF array pdf and uses the splitting matrices in dglap_h to evolve it from scale Q_init to scale Q_end.
+By default the renormalisation to factorisation scale ratio is $muR_Q = 1.0$ and the number of loops in the evolution is the same as was used for the running coupling (the nloop optional argument makes it possible to override this choice).
+Variable flavour-number switching takes place at the quark masses as associated with the coupling.
+The choice to switch at the pole masses or \overline{MS} masses is the same as was specified by the user for the coupling.

-If the dglap\holder object dglap\h does not support the relevant number of loops or flavours, the program will give an error message and stop.
-With the untie\nf option you can request that the number of flavours in the evolution be 'untied' from that in the coupling in the regions where dglap\h does not support the number of flavours used in the coupling.
-Instead the closest number of flavours will be used.
+If the dglap_holder object dglap_h does not support the relevant number of loops or flavours, the program will give an error message and stop.
+With the untie_nf option you can request that the number of flavours in the evolution be 'untied' from that in the coupling in the regions where dglap_h does not support the number of flavours used in the coupling.
+Instead the closest number of flavours will be used.11